marduklev/skin.swan-alpha/swan_info.md

    >  you can enable "show title" in the widget Heading which counts globally for all widgets

-   >  NOTE at the current state you're not able to change the widget position afterwards ( e.g. move widget pos 1 to pos 5 )

    >  **WIP = means in mind** alignment of widget heading can be left , center , right

 ##  SHUTDOWN MENU